PDOK/mapserver-docker/README.md

 1. create a [OGC services](http://www.opengeospatial.org/standards) that are deployable on a scalable infrastructure.
 2. create a useable [Docker](https://www.docker.com) base image.

-Fulfilling the first need the many purpose is to create an Docker base image that eventually can be run on a platform like [Kubernetes](https://kubernetes.io/).
+Fulfilling the first need the main purpose is to create an Docker base image that eventually can be run on a platform like [Kubernetes](https://kubernetes.io/).

 Regarding the second need, finding a usable Mapserver Docker image is a challenge.
 Most images expose the &map=...
 QUERY_STRING in the getcapabilities, don't run in fastcgi and are based on Apache.